-- 31. (1) The issuing authority must require the genotyping of a specimen of a listed threatened or protected species to be done in relation to- - (a) a studbook contemplated in regulation 24(1)(a); - (b) any specimen of Diceros bicornis or Ceratotherium simum in the circumstances contemplated in regulation 34(3): - (c) the translocation of a specimen from any particular property, where it was kept together with a specimen of another species with which it was likely to hybridize; - (d) the importation of a live specimen; or - (e) if required in terms of a non-detriment finding made by the Scientific Authority. - (2) The issuing authority may, if it deems necessary, require the genotyping of a specimen of a listed threatened or protected species to be done for any purpose other than the circumstances contemplated in subregulation (1), before a permit is issued. - (3) The genotyping contemplated in subregulations (1) and (2) is for the cost of the applicant. - (4) A copy of the DNA certificate issued in respect of the genotyping contemplated in subregulation (1) or (2) must be made available, upon request, to the relevant issuing authority. - (5) The DNA certificate contemplated in subregulation (4) must, as a minimum, contain the following information: - (a) the name and physical address of the owner of the specimen; - (b) the species and sub-species to which such specimen belongs; - (c) unique identification number assigned to the specimen; - (d) details of the specimen analyzed; and - (e) the result of the genetic analysis. - (6) The genotyping contemplated in subregulation (1) or (2) must be done by a registered scientific institution.
+- 31. (1) The genotyping of a specimen of a listed threatened or protected species is compulsory in relation to- - (a) a studbook contemplated in regulation 24(1)(a) of these Regulations;

+- (b) any specimen of Diceros bicornis or Ceratotherium simum in the circumstances contemplated in regulation 34(3) of these Regulations; - (c) the translocation of a specimen from any property where it was kept together with a specimen of another species with which it was likely to hybridise; - (d) the importation of a live specimen; or - (e) if required in the circumstances specified in a non-detriment finding made by the Scientific Authority. - (2) The issuing authority may, if deemed necessary, require the genotyping of a specimen of a listed threatened or protected species to be done for a purpose other than the circumstances contemplated in subregulation (1), before a permit is issued. - (3) The genotyping contemplated in subregulations (1) and (2) is for the cost of the applicant. - (4) A copy of the DNA certificate issued in respect of the genotyping contemplated in subregulation (1) or (2) must be made available, upon request, to the relevant issuing authority. - (5) The DNA certificate contemplated in subregulation (4) must, as a minimum, contain the following information: - (a) the name and physical address of the owner of the specimen; - (b) the species and sub-species to which such specimen belongs; - (c) unique identification number assigned to the specimen; - (d) details of the specimen analyzed; and - (e) the result of the genetic analysis. - (6) The genotyping contemplated in subregulation (1) or (2) must be done by a registered scientific institution.